gridwalk/net-art-starter/README.md

 ## Getting Started

 The documentation is meant for beginner level technologists.
+If anything is unclear you can file an issue and I'll add more information.

 Follow these steps to get the project up and running:

 1. Install nodeJS. https://nodejs.org/en/download/
 2. Clone or download this project.